Celshade/InstaBae/README.md

 support our partners and their goals - however big or small.
 It is only logical that we show support to their insta-endevours, as well!

-After many inquiries of "Why haven't you liked my picture, yet?" paired with an icy glare beneath furrowed brows, a solution had to be found.
+After many an inquiry of "Why haven't you liked my picture, yet?" paired with an icy glare 'neath furrowed brows, a solution had to be found.
 Thus, the idea for **_InstaBae_** was born.

+**Disclaimer**: Please note that this is a personal research project.
+I am by no means responsible for any usage of this tool, nor responsible for any bans due to extensive use. **Use at your own risk.**
 ***

+## Requirements
+1. _**Python [3.6+]**_: Can be downloaded ->[here](https://www.python.org/)<-
+1. _**Selenium**_: Installable via pip or downloaded ->[here](https://www.seleniumhq.org/download/)<-
+***

-### Instructions
+## Instructions
-Once the requirements are met, and the package is downloaded, simply run `./instabae/instabae.py`.
-Before the magic happens, you will need to input your credentials, the username of your target bae, and choose your mode.
+Once the requirements are met, simply download the package and run `./instabae/instabae.py`.
+Before the magic happens, you will be met with a short series of prompts - where you'll enter your username, password, the username of your target bae, and select your mode.

+### Modes
+* **Spectator** - allows you to watch what is happening, on screen.
+* **Ninja** - will simply run everything in the shadows (background).

 That's it!
 InstaBae will take care of the rest, whilst you get back to your coffee.
 ***

-### FAQ
+## FAQ
 **(Q)**: My [wo]man posts some crazy things, at times.
 Is this app for me? \
 **(A)**: _Know Thy Bae.
 Blind support, of anything, carries inherent risks._
 _If you're worried about perceptions, this may not be the solution for you._